 Most secretly felt much differently when that day arrived.
 Each of them left with memories of their time onboard when they were young and bold and adventurous.
 They left with memories of friendships and camaraderie through good times and bad.
 And they left with memories of their home away from home.

 This web site is dedicated to those memories.

 If you are a former SENNETor, please join us.
 We have a large group of more than 600 former crew members, ranging from plankowners to decommissioning crew.
 Our purpose is to reunite friends, to revive our submarine camaraderie, and to celebrate some of the excitement of our youth.
-We hold annual reunions, and we have no dues.
 See our Newsletters page for further information and contacts.

 To log onboard and join your shipmates, just contact me at email@example.com and start practicing your sea stories.